Norfolk Island Museum

 Sirius Museum- Housing nationally significant artefacts from the Flag Ship of the First Fleet HMS Sirius wrecked at Kingston in 1790.

-Research Centre is located on Quality Row, opens 11am - 3pm Mon, Tues, Thur and Fri and Wed 9am - 5pm.
-(NB charges to apply for research fees)
+Research Centre is located on Quality Row, opens 11am - 3pm Mon, Tue & Wed (N.B. charges to apply for research fees)

-A museum pass is available $35 for adults, it includes entry to the Research Centre and you can join a guided tag along tour.
+A multi entry museum pass is available $43 for adults, it includes entry to the Research Centre and you can join a guided tag along tour.
 School children are free.

 Location & Directions